-Total reportable gifts-in-kind received by the party were under-stated in the party's 2015-16 annual disclosure return.
+Total reportable debts of the party were under-stated in the party's 2016-17 annual disclosure return.
+The amount recorded as total debts in the return is required to be amended by the party in order to ensure compliance with the Electoral Act.
 The relevant amendment is set out below.

-Part 1b: Total Gifts in kind - amendment
+Part 5: Total Debts - amendment

-Total disclosed in return \$151,917
+Total disclosed in return \$228,209

-Amended total \$153,048
+Amended total \$268,978